 to use the career-related services of other colleges and universities through our

 For example, if you are job hunting in Chicago, SLU Career Services may be able to put you in touch with a university there that can help.
-In turn, SLU Career Services can offer assistance to students from that university who may be job hunting in St. Louis.
+In turn, SLU Career Services can assist students from that university who may be job hunting in St. Louis.

 Services offered through other schools may be limited, as institutions offer different levels of reciprocity and access.
 SLU Career Services cannot guarantee assistance from any other school.

-Career Services will contact the schools for you with a request of reciprocity.
-As we hear back from the schools, we will email you their contact information.
-It will be up to you to make contact with them and start the process.
-Contact career services with any other questions.
+Career Services will contact the schools for you with a request for reciprocity.
+As we hear from the schools, we will email you their contact information.
+It will be up to you to contact them and start the process.
+Contact Career Services with any other questions.

 If you are a non-SLU student requesting access to SLU's Career Services, contact our office by sending the name and email address of your career center's director to firstname.lastname@example.org.

-If you attend or are an alumnus of a Jesuit college or university, the following services may be available to you through SLU so long as you are a current undergraduate or graduate student or it has been less than three years since you graduated.
+Attend or are an alumnus of a Jesuit college or university.
+The following services may be available through SLU if you are a current undergraduate or graduate student or if it has been less than three years since you graduated.

-- Three month full access to our job/internship database, Handshake, with the exception of on-campus recruiting activities
+- Three months of full access to our job/internship database, Handshake, with the exception of on-campus recruiting activities

 - Walk-in hours from 1-2 p.m., Monday through Friday